sdiehl/wiwinwlh/tutorial.md

 The Safe Haskell language extensions allow us to restrict the use of unsafe language features using ``-XSafe`` which restricts us to the import of modules which are themselves marked as Safe.
 It also forbids the use of certain language extensions (e.g. ``-XTemplateHaskell``) which can be used to produce unsafe code.
-The primary use case of these extensions is under security auditing.
+The primary use case of these extensions is security auditing.

 ```haskell
 {-# LANGUAGE Safe #-}